-- Ensure all staff / contracted personnel have access to, are familiar with, and know their responsibilities within this Code of Conduct. - Design and undertake all its programmes and activities with the intention of protecting people from risk of harm that may arise from their coming into contact with WACC.
-This includes the way in which information about individuals in our programmes is gathered and communicated. - Implement safeguarding procedures when recruiting, managing and deploying staff and contracted personnel. - Ensure staff / contracted personnel receive ongoing and updated training on safeguarding at a level commensurate with their role in the organization. - Formally designate the most senior staff member (General Secretary) to be the safeguarding officer of the organization.
+- Ensure all staff, contracted personnel and volunteers have access to, are familiar with, and know their responsibilities within this Code of Conduct. - Design and undertake all its programmes and activities with the intention of protecting people from risk of harm that may arise from their coming into contact with WACC.
+This includes the way in which information about individuals in our programmes is gathered and communicated. - Implement safeguarding procedures when recruiting, managing and deploying staff, contracted personnel and volunteers. - Ensure staff, contracted personnel and volunteers receive ongoing and updated training on safeguarding at a level commensurate with their role in the organization. - Formally designate the most senior staff member (General Secretary) to be the safeguarding officer of the organization.
 In the event of a safeguarding incident, the General Secretary will report the incident to the President of the organization. - Formally designate the President of the organization as the lead Trustee to ensure that the Board is kept abreast of safeguarding issues and requirements. - Ensure that regular reporting be directed to the Officers and the Board of Directors through a standing agenda item in regular meetings or through the risk register update.